Update: Google Jamboard is retiring in 2024, so we have provided all the Jamboard templates in this post as FigJams.

-I have fallen for someone.
+Confession time: I have fallen for someone.
 Ok, something.
-That something is Google Jamboard.
-Jamboard is an amazing teacher tool that I, personally, have been underutilizing up until the past few months.
+And that something is Google Jamboard.
+Jamboard is an amazing teacher tool— one that I, personally, had been underutilizing until just a few months ago.
 If you are a teacher, I ensure you will find great instructional uses for Jamboard.
 I have provided several Jamboard templates and examples to get you started.

 Why Jamboard as an Instructional Tool?

 Google Jamboard has a very simple interface that makes it a great introductory EdTech tool.
-It is similar to a digital whiteboard.
-From the student perspective, there are under ten features that students will need to interact with.
+Think of it as a digital whiteboard.
+From the student perspective, there are under ten features that students will need to interact with in Jamboard.
 Teachers only have a few more features that can be used to create dynamic digital learning tasks.

-Just like Google slides, Jamboards can be individual or collaborative.
-Collaborative Jamboards are a great way to have students vote and share.
-If you are wanting to dip your toes into digital collaborative activities, Jamboard’s simplicity is perfect for both students and teachers new to collaborating in a digital space.
+Just like in Google Slides, Jams can be individual or collaborative.
+Collaborative Jams are a great way to have students vote and share.
+If you are eager to dip your toes into digital collaborative activities, Jamboard’s simplicity is perfect for both students and teachers who are new to collaborating in a digital space.

 30+ Jam Examples and Templates